QuenumGerald/pay-with-sand-SDK/README.md

 ## Features

- - Drop-in modal UI: `SandModal` with built-in wallet selector (MetaMask)
+ - Drop-in modal UI: `SandModal` with a RainbowKit-powered wallet connect button
  - Simple payment API via `payWithSand()` under the hood
  - Hooks for UX and pricing: `useSandPaymentStatus()`, `useSandUsdValue()`
  - Note: SAND on Polygon does not support EIP-2612 permit today; SDK performs approve → pay automatically
  - Automatic ERC-20 allowance handling when not using permit (sends `approve` if needed)
  - Styled with The Sandbox blue palette (button + title gradient)
- - Works with wallets connected via RainbowKit/Wagmi (MetaMask)
+ - Works with wallets connected via RainbowKit/Wagmi (MetaMask, WalletConnect, Ledger, etc.)

 ## Network support